findmypast/testing-react-workshop/enzyme-examples.md

-# Using Enzyme to help test your React components
+# Using Enzyme to test React components

 **What is Enzyme?**